 Depending on the type of form submitted, there are various steps to the review process.
 Projects fit into either Expedite and Exempt review or Full Board review based on the level of risk associated with each study.
 The IRB Review Process flowchart (below) is a snapshot of how projects are reviewed by the HSO and IRB.
 The Other Committee Review chart explains the committees outside the IRB that must have their approvals either before IRB approval or prior to release of the project.

 For research projects that are greater than minimal risk, full board review at a convened IRB meeting is required.
-The IRB Meeting and Agenda Items report provides the following year-over-year details for IRB-01, IRB-02, & IRB-03) held per year.
-With over 600-700 agenda items reviewed by the three UI IRBs.
+The IRB Meeting and Agenda Items report provides the following year-over-year details for IRB-01, IRB-02, & IRB-03: